madidina/PriceImpact/README.md

 ### 1 step

-Build a file with all the corresponding time between Ask and Bid, Bid Price and Volume and Ask Price and Volume
+Build a file with all the LO : Time, Ask Price, Bid Price, Ask Volum and Bid Volum

+* **Merging.py
+ * MergedTimebis.csv: \['Time','Offer_Bid','Row' \]
+   * 'Time'
+   * 'Offer' = o, 'Bid' = b or 'Bid and Offer' = ob,

+   * 'Row' of the bid in the file , 'Offer_Row' = row of the offer in the file OR
+   * 'Row' of the offer in its file, 'Offer_Row' = empty

 ### 2 step